-The female version of man caves are she sheds: havens to escape that can be designed and decorated in whatever style the owner desires.
-Inspired by a tiny hummingbird viewed nearby, this shed is aptly named Hummingbird Cottage.
+The female version of man caves is she sheds: havens to escape that can be designed and decorated in whatever style the owner desires.
+Inspired by a tiny hummingbird viewed nearby, this quaint shed from hummingbird.cottage on Instagram is aptly named Hummingbird Cottage.
 Lovely photos on Instagram reveal that the shed is used for art projects, as a retreat, displaying vintage pottery, and for entertaining friends.
-Extras like a hanging faux-crystal chandelier, potted flowering plants, wreaths, and stained glass give it a personal touch.Continue to 5 of 27 below.
+Extras like a hanging faux-crystal chandelier, potted flowering plants, wreaths, and stained glass give it a personal touch.Continue to 3 of 19 below.

 In the backyard of her Texas home, Kathy works on her crafts in her "she shed by the woods," named Kattz Cottage.
-The shed is a smaller, stylized version of her 1891-built full-size cottage.Continue to 8 of 27 below.
+The shed is a smaller, stylized version of her 1891-built full-size cottage.Continue to 5 of 19 below.

 A shed-like companion residence was built adjacent to the existing house on this property in Austin, Texas.
-Designed and constructed by Moontower, the structure features exposed plywood, blackened steel, clear sealed cedar and pine, exposed structural elements, and utilitarian lighting fixtures.
+Designed and constructed by Moontower Design Build, the structure features exposed plywood, blackened steel, clear sealed cedar, and pine, exposed structural elements, and utilitarian lighting fixtures.
 A balcony gives the building a treehouse feel and offers views of the Austin skyline and a nearby college bell tower.Continue to 6 of 19 below.

 Urban Greenhouse Shed

-Since outdoor space is limited in a big city, everyone knows you must make smart use of vertical real estate.
-For a greenhouse/shed in San Francisco's Bernal Heights, Step 3 Studio designed in open-framework structure that provides shelter for a garden shed that stores potting materials and plants on the ground floor.
-A steel staircase was built on site, which leads to a second level surfaced in steel grid mesh.
+Since outdoor space is limited in a big city, everyone knows you must make smart use of the vertical real estate.
+For a greenhouse/shed in San Francisco's Bernal Heights, Step 3 Studio designed in an open-framework structure that provides shelter for a garden shed that stores potting materials and plants on the ground floor.
+A steel staircase was built on-site, which leads to a second level surfaced in steel grid mesh.
 The higher elevation is the perfect spot for container plants that require more sun.
-It's also a nice place to hang out and enjoy views of the city, day or night.Continue to 11 of 27 below.
+It's also a nice place to hang out and enjoy views of the city, day or night.Continue to 7 of 19 below.

-Galvanized steel stanchions, stainless steel wire, and a hardwood cap were used for the railing of this modern shed built by J. C. Stoneman Construction.
+Galvanized steel stanchions, stainless steel wire, and a hardwood cap were used for the railing of this modern shed built by J C Stoneman Construction.
 Located in Port Townsend, Washington, the modern shed features a sliding glass door, clerestory windows, and a pitched roof that overhangs the porch and provides shade.
-The siding is made of Western red cedar.Continue to 12 of 27 below.
+The siding is made of Western red cedar.Continue to 8 of 19 below.

 She Shed Trailer

-Search the hashtage #vintagetrailers on Instagram and you'll discover some 80,000 images of big, small, and mid-sized aluminum travel trailers from roughly the 1950s to 1970s.
+Search the hashtag #vintagetrailers on Instagram and you'll discover some 80,000 images of big, small, and mid-sized aluminum travel trailers from roughly the 1950s to 1970s.
 You might find gleaming silver Airstreams at a lodging rental in Joshua Tree or parked temporarily at a campground near Yellowstone.
-One trend that hasn't lost steam is the backyard she-shed trailer escape, a dolled-up adult playhouse where women--or men--can escape for alone time or to hang out with friends and a bottle or two of wine.
+One trend that hasn't lost steam is the backyard she-shed trailer escape, a dolled-up adult playhouse where women—or men—can escape for alone time or hang out with friends and a bottle or two of wine.
 There's even a Vintage Trailer Magazine for enthusiasts.
-This vintage Aljo trailer rests in the backyard of a house in Pasadena, California.Continue to 13 of 27 below.
+This vintage Aljo trailer rests in the backyard of a house in Pasadena, California.Continue to 9 of 19 below.

-Pasadena, California, is known for its Craftsman style homes, a great number of which have been carefully preserved and restored.
+Pasadena, California, is known for its Craftsman-style homes, a great number of which have been carefully preserved and restored.
 Owned by a University of Southern California (USC)-educated architect, Nott & Associates specializes in the Craftsman style.
-For a backyard shed, Nott custom designed and constructed the wooden doors, which include period-perfect details and hardware.Continue to 15 of 27 below.
+For this backyard shed, Nott custom designed and constructed the wooden doors, which include period-perfect details and hardware.Continue to 10 of 19 below.

 A Place to Grow recycles greenhouses to create she sheds, wine rooms, art studios, and meditation retreats.
-For a client in Los Osos, California, a shed is used as a sewing room and private escape.
+For a client in Los Osos, California, this shed is used as a sewing room and private escape.
 When designing studios and hobby sheds, allow room for shelving, storage, and workspace.
-Naturally, the space will need to be wired for proper lighting.Continue to 19 of 27 below.
+Naturally, the space will need to be wired for proper lighting.Continue to 13 of 19 below.

 Not a Garage

-If your dog has a house of her or his own in the backyard, you might as well make it stylish, like this cool, modern design in West Los Angeles.Continue to 27 of 27 below.
+If your dog has a house of their own in the backyard, you might as well make it stylish, like this cool, modern design in West Los Angeles.Continue to 19 of 19 below.